Please beware of recruitment scams that are currently targeting jobseekers. Click here for further advice.

 Nick: Japan and South Africa.
 They are both very different places but have got amazing things to see.

-Tracy: You’ve come to HK many times.
+Tracy: You’ve come to Hong Kong many times.
 Show us a line or two of your great Cantonese skills, please.

 Nick: I can only do some simple greetings like ‘Jo Son’, means good morning, and “Nei Ho”, means hello.
 I will try to learn more in my next few visits.

 Tracy: Now teach us a line or two of authentic Aussie English, please.

 Nick: I can speak Aboriginal!
 Warrawee Woolloomooloo Parramatta… actually these are three place names in Sydney!
 By the way, let me say that the Aboriginals are incredible people.
 They have been in Australia for around 40,0000 years and they are one of the great story-telling people in the world.

 Tracy: Here comes a tricky question.
 In your opinion, which Ambition’s office is the flagship office?

 Nick: Haha, good question.
 I would have to say Sydney as it is our head office, plus I live there!
 However, the Hong Kong office is definitely our most successful and productive office within the group at the moment.
 Well done, Hong Kong!